|

 this

-1x1 ft area within a 490 ft2 grid at two locations.
-These results
+each 1x1 ft area within a 490 ft2 grid at two locations.
+These

-clearly showed that significant differences in soil test properties (Mehlich
+work clearly showed that significant differences in soil test properties

-the grid sampling arena.
-If you shift the sampling point (center or
+in the grid sampling arena.
+If you shift the sampling point

-corner of each grid) for a grid based system 3-10 feet away, would it
+(center or corner of each grid) for a grid based system 3-10 feet away,

-result in an entirely different contour map?
-The answer to that was
+would it result in an entirely different contour map?
+The answer

 Solie et al.1999